japila-books/spark-sql-internals/docs/hive/HiveUtils.md

 Internally, `newClientForMetadata` creates a new [SQLConf](../SQLConf.md) with *spark.sql* properties only (from the input `SparkConf`).

-`newClientForMetadata` then creates an link:IsolatedClientLoader.adoc[IsolatedClientLoader] per the input parameters and the following configuration properties:
+`newClientForMetadata` then creates an IsolatedClientLoader.md[IsolatedClientLoader] per the input parameters and the following configuration properties:

-* link:configuration-properties.adoc#spark.sql.hive.metastore.version[spark.sql.hive.metastore.version]
+* configuration-properties.md#spark.sql.hive.metastore.version[spark.sql.hive.metastore.version]

-* link:configuration-properties.adoc#spark.sql.hive.metastore.jars[spark.sql.hive.metastore.jars]
+* configuration-properties.md#spark.sql.hive.metastore.jars[spark.sql.hive.metastore.jars]

-* link:configuration-properties.adoc#spark.sql.hive.metastore.sharedPrefixes[spark.sql.hive.metastore.sharedPrefixes]
+* configuration-properties.md#spark.sql.hive.metastore.sharedPrefixes[spark.sql.hive.metastore.sharedPrefixes]

-* link:configuration-properties.adoc#spark.sql.hive.metastore.barrierPrefixes[spark.sql.hive.metastore.barrierPrefixes]
+* configuration-properties.md#spark.sql.hive.metastore.barrierPrefixes[spark.sql.hive.metastore.barrierPrefixes]

 You should see one of the following INFO messages in the logs: